Microgreen Blackout Period for the Home Grower

 - soil and air temperature; and

-In general, you should check the seeds after 48-hours to see how well they have germinated and what their stage of growth is.
+In general, you should check the seeds after 48 hours to see how well they have germinated and their growth stage.

-For some varieties such as radishes, turnips, mustards, broccoli, and kohlrabi 48-hours is long enough.
-For other types like cilantro, celery, borage, and others, the blackout period might be as long as four to six days.
+For some varieties, such as radishes, turnips, mustards, broccoli, and kohlrabi, 48 hours is long enough.
+The blackout period might last four to six days for other types like cilantro, celery, borage, and others.

 Home Microgreens Store